ga-wdi-lessons/js-jasmine/readme.md

   * **Time.** Shorten development time through bug detection.
   * **Documentation.** Tests act as a documentation of sorts for how our code should work.
 Helpful to other developers and shareholders.
   * **Jobs.** Testing is a job requirement across the board.

-### All Together Now (10/20)

-When it comes to development in teams, both the benefits and the potential pitfalls of testing practices increase.
-Many feel that testing is essential when working on large, complex projects.

-* Take Ember.js for example.
-[If you look at the framework's repo](https://github.com/emberjs/ember.js#how-to-run-unit-tests), it comes packaged with a ton of tests.
-* So many moving parts.
-And so many people contributing to them.
-Can you imagine how crazy this would get without testing?

-Testing is another thing that's a little hard to appreciate through this class because we mostly work alone to make relatively small apps.
-Working together on this project, you're likely to find that you lose whole hours manually testing your app: quitting Node, re-seeding your database, starting Node, opening your app in the browser, clicking through each page.
-Testing eliminates this for you, and makes for a much less stressful week.

-Two common pain points in the wild are creating test coverage for existing code bases and ensuring that test suites are adequately maintained as an application grows in complexity.
-BOTH of these can be avoided by using TDD as a tool for
-***planning***.

 ### Do you wanna build a snowman?